htrajan/ht-drawsteel/Bestiary/Demon Torlas.md

 **2d10 + 2**

 - ✦ ≤11: Slide 1
-- ★ 12–16: Slide 2
+- ★ 12-16: Slide 2
 - ✸ 17+: Slide 3

-Effect: The area turns into a morass of spongy flesh before the targets are force moved.
+**Effect:** The area turns into a morass of spongy flesh before the targets are force moved.
 Until the start of the torlas's next turn, the area is [[Difficult Terrain|difficult terrain]], and each creature who moves within the area takes 1 damage for each square moved.

-**Grasping Tendons**
+#### Grasping Tendons

 |                         |                         |
 | :---------------------- | :---------------------- |
 | Keywords: Magic, Ranged | Type: Maneuver          |
 | Distance: Ranged 10     | Target: Three creatures |

-Effect: The torlas pulls each target 3 squares.
+**Effect:** The torlas pulls each target 3 squares.

 **Lethe**